AllisonJiao/IntelliDish/documentation/M3_Requirements_and_Design.md

     - **Failure scenario(s)**:
         - **1a**: The addition of a recipe fails due to issues with accessing past query data.
             - **1a1**: Display error message that the addition failed, and prompt the user to try again.
 Removal of recipes do not fail.
+        - **1b**: The user attempts to add a duplicate recipe.
+            - **1b1**: Display error message that the recipe is already in the user's favorite recipes list.

 7. **Manage Friends**:
     - **Description**: Users can add or remove friends, with whom they can PotLuck and share recipes with.